 The right to claim damages covers compensation for actual loss, such as expenses, price differences, lost profits and other direct or indirect economic damage resulting from the prohibited restriction of competition.
-A claim for damages is subject to a general ten-year limitation period which commences on the date on which the person became aware, or should have become aware, of the damage.
+A claim for damages is subject to a general 10-year limitation period which commences on the date on which the person became aware, or should have become aware, of the damage.
 Punitive or exemplary damages are not available under Latvian law.
-Similarly, class actions according to the usual meaning are not possible in Latvia.
+Similarly, class actions in their usual meaning are not possible in Latvia.

 17 What recent fines or other penalties are noteworthy?
 What is the history of fines?
-What is the number of times fines have been levied?
-What is the maximum fine possible and on what basis are fines calculated?
+How many times have fines been levied?
+What is the maximum fine possible and how are fines calculated?

 In line with the approach announced by DG Competition, the Competition Council has announced the fight against cartels to be one of its top priorities.
-Thus, during 2006 the Competition Council has imposed fines on the members of five cartels.
+During 2006 the Competition Council has imposed fines on the members of five cartels.
+During 2007 the activity of the Competition Council in the area of fighting cartels has slightly decreased.
+It imposed fines on the members of two cartels (tenderers who were acting in concert during public procurement procedures).
+In two other cases the Latvian Architects Society and the Latvian Association of Civil Engineers were obliged to change their internal regulations (code of ethics and decisions on minimum hourly rates).
 Prior to 2006, there were very few cartel cases investigated.

 As stated above, participants to cartel agreements may become subject to an administrative fine of up to 10 per cent of their net turnover for the previous financial year and the law does not set a maximum amount of fine.
 When determining the amount of fine, the Competition Council has to consider the gravity and duration of the infringement.
-According to Regulation No. 862 'Procedure for the Calculation of Fines for Violations Referred to in section 11, paragraph 1 and section 13 of the Competition Act' of the Cabinet of Ministers, all infringements are divided into three groups (minor infringements, serious infringements and very serious infringements).
+According to Regulation No. 862 of the Cabinet of Ministers, all infringements are divided into three groups (minor infringements, serious infringements and very serious infringements).
 According to this regulation, horizontal cartel agreements qualify as very serious infringements.
 For very serious infringements, fines shall be calculated from 1.5 to 7 per cent of the net turnover for the previous financial year for each cartel participant.